-Any uni degree suggestions?Watch
+Any uni degree suggestions?Watch this thread

 I was wondering if anyone knows of any uni degress regarding technology that do not require high maths grade